angusmoore/arphit/README.md

 # Bugs and planned features

-A list of known drawbacks, planned features and other to-do tasks can be found [here](https://angusmoore.github.io/arphit/todo.html).

 Please report any bugs you find on the github [issue tracker](https://github.com/angusmoore/arphit/issues).
+Feature requests can also be made there (and you can see planned improvements as well).